-Hi.
-Thanks for taking the question.
-I've got a couple.
-First on Paramount+, you're growing subs at a pretty healthy clip, leveraging a bunch of the structural deals that you've done with partners.
-But I'm sort of wondering about sort of the engagement side of Paramount+.
+I got a couple.
+I mean, first on Paramount Plus you're growing subs at a pretty healthy clip, leveraging a bunch of the structural deals that you've done with partners but I'm sort of wondering about through the engagement side of Paramount+.
 It looks like ad revenue is still relatively small on a per sub basis, somewhat sub-\$2 versus your peers that are upwards of \$9 or \$10.
 And I assume that's engagement driven.
-And I'm just sort of wondering, as advertising becomes a bigger part of Paramount+, what are you doing, marketing spend or content production wise, meaning more to drive overall time spent per user per day on Paramount+?
+And I'm just sort of wondering as advertising becomes a bigger part of Paramount Plus, what are you doing marketing spend or content production wise, meaning more to drive overall time spent per user per day on Paramount+.

 I'd love to get your sense there.

-And then, just sort of following up on something that, Bob and Naveen, you were talking about before in terms of head count or the cost side of the equation.
-I think you ended last year with like 24,000 employees.
-I'm just wondering, as sort of - if you look at sort of the pressure on the cable network, media network, CBS, MTV, et cetera, what's the right - how much lower can that go without really eating into sort of the core strength?
-Like, can employee count get cut in half over the next five years?
-Like, how much smaller can the employee count get, how do you think about reducing head count going forward?
-Thanks.
+And then just sort of following up on something that Bob and Naveen you were talking about before in terms of headcount or the cost side of the equation, I think you ended last year with like 24,000 employees I'm just wondering as sort of if you look at sort of the pressure on the cable network media network, CBS, MTV, et cetera.
+What's the right nudge, how much lower can that go without really eating into sort of the core strength?
+Like can employee count get cut in half over the next 5 years?
+Like how -- how much smaller can the employees get?
+How do you think about reducing headcount going forward?

-Well, Naveen, why don't you start with the ad rates for D2C?
+Well, Naveen why don't you start with the ad price of D2C.

 Yes, sure.
-So, Rich, as it relates to your question on engagement and ad monetization, short answer is we are very bullish about the opportunity to grow ad ARPU on P+.
+So Rich, as it relates to your question on engagement and ad monetization.
+Short answer is we are very bullish about the opportunity to grow, add ARPU on P+.
 That opportunity really begins with engagement, and we've seen really strong momentum there.
 In fact, if you look at our Q1 results, the viewing hours per sub actually grew double digits, both sequentially and year-over-year.
-And I expect we'll see further growth in engagement as the content slate continues to expand, as awareness continues to grow and, frankly, as we get even better at optimizing the programming strategy, recommendations and the like.

-I think there's a really interesting data point that is relevant there in the form of customers who use the current SHOWTIME, P+ bundle.
-Those customers spend about 20% more time on the service, and they watch 40% more titles than the folks in standalone Paramount+.
+And I expect we'll see further growth in engagement as the content slate continues to expand as awareness continues to grow and frankly, as we get even better at optimizing the programming strategy, recommendations and the like.
+I think there's a really interesting data point that is relevant there in the form of customers who use the current SHOWTIME P+ bundle.
+Those customers spend about 20% more time on the service, and they watch 40% more titles than the folks in stand-alone Paramount+.
 So there's clearly a significant opportunity for us to continue to grow engagement, which means significant opportunity for ad monetization, particularly when the ad market improves.
-So, quite frankly, even the current trajectory is encouraging.

-I think domestic ad ARPU, similar to engagement, was up double digits this quarter on both a sequential and a year-over-year basis.
+Though quite frankly, even the current trajectory is encouraging.
+I think domestic ad ARPU, similar to engagement was up double digits this quarter on both a sequential and a year-over-year basis.
 So big value creation opportunity there.